Top

-Untouched beaches, turquoise sea and a relaxed atmosphere - welcome to Isla Holbox, Mexicos hidden gem.
+Untouched beaches, turquoise sea, and a relaxed atmosphere – welcome to Isla Holbox, Mexico’s hidden gem.
 This intimate tropical island is located on the north coast of the Yucatan Peninsula and is one of those places where time slows down.
-Spend your days sipping coconut water on the beach, snorkeling with whale sharks, admiring the sunsets, or exploring the island by bike.
-Find out how to get, where to eat and what to do on Isla Holbox with this visitors guide.
+Discover the best things to do, from sipping coconut water on the beach to snorkeling with whale sharks, admiring the sunsets, or exploring the island by bike.
+Uncover the top places to eat and find out how to get the most out of your Isla Holbox experience with this comprehensive Isla Holbox travel guide.

-Interestingly, you wont see cars on Isla Holbox as they are forbidden.
-However, this is not a problem as the island is small enough to be explored on foot or by bike.
-The lack of cars gives the island a relaxing character that fits perfectly with the colorful houses and sandy streets.
+Notably, cars are prohibited on Isla Holbox, but this isn’t an issue.
+The island is small enough to explore on foot or by bike.
+The absence of cars contributes to the island’s relaxed ambiance, blending seamlessly with its colorful houses and sandy streets.

 Woman on the beach on Isla Holbox, Quintana Roo, Mexico - Visitors Guide to Isla Holbox